sebadima/www.robotdazero.it-doks/content/it/blog/160/index.md

 const int motorPin = 5;
 void setup()
 {
-  //set motorPin as OUTPUT
   pinMode(motorPin, OUTPUT);
 }
 void loop()
 {
    motorOnThenOff();
 }
-// This function turns the motor on and off like the blinking LED.
-// Try different values to affect the timing. void motorOnThenOff()
+void motorOnThenOff()
 {
-  // milliseconds to turn the motor on int onTime = 3000;
+  int onTime = 3000;
-  // milliseconds to turn the motor off int offTime = 3000;
+  int offTime = 3000;
-  // turn the motor on (full speed) digitalWrite(motorPin, HIGH);
+  digitalWrite(motorPin, HIGH);
-  // delay for onTime milliseconds delay(onTime);
-  // turn the motor off
+  delay(onTime);
   digitalWrite(motorPin, LOW);
-  // delay for offTime milliseconds delay(offTime);
+  delay(offTime);
 }
 ```